starlo776/powerlessshutdown/README.md

 Also not intended for hacking school/work computers, or a computer that you do NOT have admin on.

 Includes quick access to the boot option screen with the Troubleshoot button, and restart.
 Sadly running "shutdown -t 0" doesn't work unless you use the -r (restart) flag for some reason.
 Will look into that!

+**Note!
+You do not have to run the script as administrator!
+It will work anyway!